dprr/distributed/README.md

 1. The client receives either three or four parts of the messages from the servers, depending on how the byzantine server acts.
 1. The client recovers the message using a method described later.
 1. Each client has the ability to read previous messages.
-A message can be read that was send between when the client joined until the last epoch was.
+A message can be read if it was sent after the client joined and before the last epoch.
 1. Each client can quit the group whenever they want.

 ### Client sending procedure